 On successful completion of basic military training the 2019 intake will undergo further training in musterings ranging from fire and emergency services through to chefs and other support functions in the SA National Defence Force (SANDF).
 Combat musterings for further training in the landward (SA Army) and maritime (SA Navy) services are also possible.

 MSDS recruits spend two years in uniform and while this service is no guarantee of further – permanent or semi-permanent – employment in the South African military, there are instances where those who have completed the two years voluntary service are offered short term employment contracts in the national defence force’s full-time component.
 The Reserve Force is generally where MSDs who find themselves not accepted by the full-time force go to apply and utilise their military skills.

 The Navy is currently seeking applications for the 2020 MSDS intake and makes specific mention of posts in the combat, engineering, technical and support fields as well as the maritime reaction squadron (MRS).
 The application form can be obtained from any SANDF recruitment office or downloaded from the Navy website -http://www.navy.mil.za

 To qualify for the MSDS programme, applicants need to be South African citizens between 18 and 22 years old (graduates up to the age of 26 years); be currently busy with the National Senior Certificate (Grade 12) or have completed it; not be area bound; have no record of a criminal offence; be preferably single; comply with medical fitness requirements for appointment in the South African National Defence Force; and be prepared to do Basic Military Training, Functional Training and to serve in uniform.

-Military Skills Development System members will receive wages for the duration of their two year full-time training and utilisation.
+Military Skills Development System members will receive wages for the duration of their two-year full-time training and utilization.

 Kindly use the comment box below for any Question